Teeth whitening

 You can also buy DIY home teeth whitening kits but these may also carry risks.

-If you have teeth whitening you will need to make several visits to the dental surgery over a couple of months.
+If you have your teeth whitened you'll first need to make 2 to 3 visits to the dental surgery.

-The dentist will take an impression of your teeth to make a mouthguard and will instruct you how to use it with a bleaching gel.
-Then, using your mouthguard at home, you regularly apply the gel for a specified period of time over two to four weeks.
-Some whitening gels can be left on for up to eight hours at a time, which shortens the treatment period to one week.
+The dentist will take an impression of your teeth to make a mouthguard and tell you how to use it with a bleaching gel.
+Then, using your mouthguard at home, you regularly apply the gel for a specified period of time over a few weeks.
+Some whitening gels can be left on for up to 8 hours at a time, which can shorten the treatment period.

-Another type of teeth whitening system that a dentist can provide is called laser whitening, which is also known as power whitening.
-This is where a bleaching product is painted onto your teeth and then a light or laser is shone on them to activate the whitening.
+Laser whitening, also known as power whitening, is another type of teeth whitening system that a dentist can provide.
+A bleaching product is painted onto your teeth and then a light or laser is shone on them to activate the whitening.
 Laser whitening takes about an hour.

 Can any dentist whiten teeth?

-To find out if a dental professional is registered with the GDC you can check online or call 0845 222 4141.
+To find out if a dental professional is registered you can check the online register on the General Dental Council website.

 What about home kits and beauty salons for teeth whitening?